-To help you get the best from your geranium plug plants, we have put together some handy growing instructions for growing your plug plants.
+Order geranium plug plants, and you’ll receive healthy young plants that’ll give you beautiful blooms.
+To help you get the best from your geranium plugs, we have put together some handy growing instructions for growing your plug plants.
 If you prefer to print them off we have also included a pdf version of our growing instructions – you can download these to your computer and then print off a copy to take with you to your ‘potting shed’!

 There are two sets of growing instructions available – one for our geraniums (pelargoniums) and one for all our other plants – including hardy geraniums and fuchsias supplied as plugs and plants supplied as bare roots.
 The growing instructions for plug plants below apply to both geraniums and other plug plants.